seezee/WP-FOFT-Loader/readme.txt

 3. Base64 screen: inlines Base64 data URI for subsetted stage 1 fonts
 4. CSS screen: all font-related CSS goes here so it can be inlined.
 5. Font Stacks screen: sets the default font stacks
+6. Documentation (1): Information about the CSS that the plugin loads by default
+7. Documentation (2): Video tutorials

 == Frequently Asked Questions ==